ykkalexx/justeat-assesemnet2025/README.md

 - The data fetching needs to include filters in order to fetch only the data needed for this assesement and return only the first
   10 restaurants
 - Need to present the data in a theme matching Just Eat's products.
 - Initially believed that there was no need for a backend, but i did need a backend layer in order to fetch the data using the given API endpoint by just eat because my assumption is that the API endpoint doesn't have CORS headers that allow request from a localhost / browser domain.
 Essentially when the browser makes the requests it sends a preflights 'OPTIONS' request and the server doesn't respond with the neccesary permission headers and so the browser blocks the actual request.
-Essentially my server acts as a proxy.
+Created my server in order to acts as a proxy and allow the fetching of these data.

 Client -> My Server -> Just Eat Api